 City Council will be deciding 2024 budget adjustments

-Calgary City Council is now reviewing budget adjustments to the current four year plan.
+Beginning on November 7th, Calgary City Council will set budget adjustments to the current four year plan.
 Unfortunately, the same Councillor who spearheaded $831-million in public subsidies to build a new arena for billionaires is now pushing austerity measures for everyday citizens.
 Others may push for subsidizing costly interchanges and infrastructure for far-flung future sprawl developments.
 We can’t let that happen.